projectcontour/contour/docs/httpproxy.md

 - `timeoutPolicy.response` This field can be any positive time period or "infinity".
 The time period of **0s** will also be treated as infinity.
+This timeout is for how long it takes for the *backend service* to respond.
-By default, Envoy has a 15 second timeout for a backend service to respond.
+By default, Envoy has a 15 second timeout for this timeout.
 More information can be found in [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto.html#envoy-api-field-route-routeaction-timeout).
-- TODO(youngnick): `timeoutPolicy.idle`
+- `timeoutPolicy.idle` This field can be any positive time period or "infinity".
+The time period of **0s** will also be treated as infinity.
+By default, there is no per-route idle timeout.
+Note that the default connection manager timeout of 5 minutes will apply if this is not set.
+More information can be found in [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto.html#envoy-api-field-route-routeaction-idle-timeout)
 - `retryPolicy`: A retry will be attempted if the server returns an error code in the 5xx range, or if the server takes more than `retryPolicy.perTryTimeout` to process a request.
   - `retryPolicy.count` specifies the maximum number of retries allowed.
 This parameter is optional and defaults to 1.
   - `retryPolicy.perTryTimeout` specifies the timeout per retry.
 If this field is greater than the request timeout, it is ignored.
 This parameter is optional.